-Demonstrated Successes Over the past few years we have discovered and studied >90 SNe ( $\sim$ 80 at CTIO) at redshifts z=0.03-1.20.
+Demonstrated Successes Over the past few years we have discovered and studied >90 SNe (~ 80 at CTIO) at redshifts z = 0.03-1.20.
 We have followed each of these SNe with photometry over the light curve (beginning before or at maximum light in almost every case) and spectroscopy near peak for most.
 Almost all of our SNe are Type Ia since SNe Ia are typically 2 magnitudes brighter than the other types.
 Eighteen SNe Ia have been observed by the HST.
-Nineteen others formed the core of the Spring 1999 Nearby Campaign (a campaign to study low-redshift, z<0.1, SNe Ia).
+Nineteen others formed the core of the Spring 1999 Nearby Campaign (a campaign to study low-redshift, z < 0.1, SNe Ia).
 The results have been published in Perlmutter et al., 1997, Perlmutter et al., and Perlmutter et al., 1999, Knop et al., 2000, and additional papers are in preparation.

-Spring 2001a SNe Ia Search We were awarded 3 nights in March 2001 and 3 nights in April 2001 at CTIO-4.0m/Mosaic for the Spring 2001 SNe Ia search, as well as 2 nights at WIYN/MIMO and XX hours at Gemini/NIRI for the follow-up.
-The search was a success, as more than thirteen SNe Ia have been discovered in the redshift range z=0.34-1.055.
+Spring 2001a SNe Ia Search We were awarded 3 nights in March 2001 and 3 nights in April 2001 at CTIO-4.0m/Mosaic for the Spring 2001 SNe Ia search, as well as 2 nights at WIYN/MIMO and 35 hours at Gemini/NIRI for the follow-up.
+The search was a success, as more than thirteen SNe Ia have been discovered in the redshift range z = 0.34-1.055.
 Half of WIYN time was lost due to bad wheather conditions.
-However, this telescope allowed us to gather good 3rd epoch points for the SNe Ia detected in the redshift range z=0.35-0.55.
-Observations of the most distant SNe Ia - $z\sim1.055$ detected with CTIO/MOSAIC and $z\sim1.12$ detected at CFHT/12x8k- have been carried out at Gemini/NIRI.
-The data quality is good, and the images are currently beeing reduced.
-Final analysis awaits against against a galaxy.
+However, this telescope allowed us to gather good 3rd epoch points for the SNe Ia detected in the redshift range z = 0.35-0.55.
+Observations of the most distant SNe Ia $-z \sim 1.055$ detected with CTIO/MOSAIC and $z \sim 1.12$ detected at CFHT/12x8k- have been carried out at Gemini/NIRI.
+Because of cancellation of the queue this program was not carried out in queue mode.
+However it was used as a test program for NIRI SV (broadband imaging mode with the f/6 camera).
+About 12 hours of useful data were obtained in this way, approximately half of our original request (when overheads are taken into account).
+The data quality is good, and the images are currently being reduced -see figure 3.
+Final analysis awaits acquisition of final reference images of the SNe's underlying host galaxy.